navyasgh/Infrastructure-Failure-Prediction-Model/README.md

   feature engineering (outside Backblaze's top-5 predictive attributes used for that step), so recovery is limited to the raw columns for those four.

-**Status:** Corruption confirmed and reversible.
-Models are being re-trained on recovered features; results comparison against the pre-fix baseline (PR-AUC 0.0042, 0% recall on XGBoost) to follow.

 ## Results: Before vs. After Corruption Fix